Sharbat Gula was arrested for falsifying documents

 Sharbat Gula was 12 when photographer Steve McCurry captured his iconic image of her living in a refugee camp for Afghan nationals in Peshawar, Pakistan.
 The image appeared on the cover of National Geographic magazine.

-Now in her 40s, Sharbat Gula – also known as Sharbat Bibi – was arrested in Peshawar on Tuesday for falsifying documents and staying illegally in Pakistan, officials said.
+Gula – also known as Sharbat Bibi – was arrested in Peshawar last week.

-If convicted, Gula could be jailed for up to 14 years or be deported, said Zia Awan, a human rights lawyer based in Karachi.
+If convicted, she could be jailed for up to 14 years or be deported, said Zia Awan, a human rights lawyer based in Karachi.